yoanyomba123/CAP/README.md

 The tradeoff is that **these tools are preconfigured to work in a specific way**.
 I

-## Acknowledgements

-Grateful to the following individuals for their aid throughout the development process

 ## License

 CAP is designed with the hope of eventually being an open source software [licensed as MIT](https://github.com/facebook/create-react-app/blob/master/LICENSE).